peteroupc/html3dutil/doc/MathUtil.md

 Transforms the 3D point specified in this 3-element vector to its
 <i>window coordinates</i>
-using the given transformation matrix and viewport rectangle.
+using the specified transformation matrix and viewport rectangle.

 #### Parameters